leafac/yocto-cfa/dissertation/yocto-cfa.md

 \end{tabular}
 \end{center}

 Interpreting function calls is the main responsibility of our interpreter.
 There are several techniques to do this and in Step 0 we use one of the simplest: when the interpreter encounters a function call, it substitutes the variable references in the body of the function that is called with the argument that is passed.
-This is similar to how we reason about functions in mathematics; for example, given the function $f(x) = x + 1$, we calculate $f(29)$ by substituting the references to $x$ in $f$ with the argument $29$: $f(29) = 29 + 1$.
+This is similar to how we reason about functions in mathematics; for example, given the function `` math`f(x) = x + 1 ``, we calculate `` math`f(29) `` by substituting the references to `` math`x `` in `` math`f `` with the argument `` math`29 ``: `` math`f(29) = 29 + 1 ``.
 The implementation of this substitution technique starts in this section and will only be complete in § \ref{Substitution in Function Calls}.

 In the example we are considering both the function that is called ( `` js`x => x ``) and the argument ( `` js`y => y ``) are immediate functions, as opposed to being the result of other operations, so for now we may limit the interpreter to handle only this case: